 This phase of projects is where a lot of chemical engineering science applies, and yet selecting the perfect reactor configuration can be still an art.
 This is where working with a good vendor is imperative to fabricate the best possible reactor choice.
 For example, the figure shows several such configurations that can be a part of a successful reactor design strategy.
-Ask yourself: Have I explored all possible configuration?
+Ask yourself: Have I explored all possible configurations?
 Would I know which configuration to select for my particular reaction?
 Sometimes a few more hours brainstorming on the best configuration can mean months of work saved later and hundreds of thousands of dollars and equivalent man hours.

-Further articles in this blog series will try to help end-users make the correct decisions and go on the fastest route to successful scale up.
+Further articles in this blog series will try to help end-users make the correct decisions and go on the fastest route to successful scale-up.

 Some questions to ask yourself before you select a vendor for your reactor and scale-up needs:

 To know more about our products, you can download our product catalogues.